What is Emotional Withholding in Relationships?

 There are times when emotional withholding is a reaction to external stressors or relational conflict.

-- Stress and Trauma: A high degree of stress, unresolved traumas, or overwhelming emotions are likely to cause withdraw, leaving you to feel shut out.
+• Stress and Trauma: A high degree of stress, unresolved traumas, or overwhelming emotions are likely to cause withdraw, leaving you to feel shut out And feeling emotional distress.

-Understanding these underlying causes can help you approach the issue with compassion rather than blame.
+Understanding these underlying causes of emotional damage can help you approach the issue with compassion rather than blame.
 Recognizing and understanding the experiences that are being reflected in your partner’s emotional withholding is extremely helpful as you desire rebuilding emotional connection.
-In the next section, we’ll explore how withholding manifests in different forms and why addressing it is essential (NeuroLaunch).
+In the next section, we’ll explore how withholding manifests in different forms and why addressing it is essential for heal the loving hurt that you both are experiencing (NeuroLaunch).

 Types of Emotional Withholding

 Emotional withholding doesn’t present the same for everyone.
-It can be shaped differently in each person, displaying unique motivations and impacts.
+It can be shaped differently in each person, displaying unique motivations that create unique forms of emotional damage.
 Identifying the type of withholding in your relationship is important in order to address it effectively.

 1. Intentional Withholding